scarter4work/twitter-reader/README.md

 The page will open with a header while the backend of the application queries twitter for the top 10 results from the salesforce twitter history.
 The results are displayed on the page and will udpate every minute.

 Use the filter textbox on the web page to limit the number of results displayed.

+IF THE BUILD FAILS, use the included "fat jar" produced from my build by running the java jar command above and continue with the following steps.